graph-massivizer/graph-inceptor-graphma/README.md

 - Single

+# Structure of the Repository

 # Notes for Gradle Build

+* Is build based on [this](https://github.com/jjohannes/gradle-project-setup-howto/tree/java_module_system)
 * All files ending with 'gradle.kts' are automatically detected by Gradle.
 * Gradle was configured in such a way that the corresponding module files must bear the same name as the module.
 * Please add you credentials to 'gradle/plugins/common/src/main/kotlin/graphma-build.publishing-conventions.gradle.kts'